 This article will walk you through best practice methods to follow while troubleshooting.

-Many jobs revolve around preventative and, unfortunately, recovery practices due to the chaotic nature of technology and its users.
+Many jobs revolve around preventative and, unfortunately, recovery practices due to the chaotic nature of technology.

 How to troubleshoot your system

 - Backup your system and files

 - Note the environment the problem occurred in

 - Run tests to isolate the variable causing the problem

 - Keep a log of the problem and resolution in case issue recurs